nayanemaia/nayanemaia/README.md

 ### Nayane Maia 👋

-### I am an agronomist turned data scientist
+### I am an agronomist turned data scientist, I am also a PhD student in agronomy with emphasis on soil science, climate change and artificial intelligence.

+💻 I’m currently working as a Data Science and Reseacher 🌱 I’m currently working with agronomist
+👯 I’m looking to collaborate on Data Science with groups as WiDS, Data Girls, Pyladies
 <!--
 **nayanemaia/nayanemaia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 💻 I’m currently working as a Data Science and Reseacher
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working with agronomist
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Data Science with groups as WiDS, Data Girls, Pyladies
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->